 The best studio headphones of our list can easily stand in any home recording studio.
-From beginners to professional musicians, a studio quality pair is the alpha and the omega for music production.
-Especially if you tend to work on the road, headphones are important to properly listen, mix and master your tracks.
+From beginners to professional musicians, a studio quality pair is an alpha and the omega for music production.
+Especially if you tend to work on the road, headphones are essential to listen, mix and master your tracks properly.

 The difference between DJ and studio headphones and if it’s necessary to own both

 If you are taking music production seriously then yes, you will have to invest and purchase two different pairs that will get the job done on both ends.
-The only major difference between studio and DJ headphones is the frequency response and clarity of the sound.
-With the first, you want a flat and balanced sound with-which you will be able to hear proper audio.
+The only significant difference between studio and DJ headphones is the frequency response and clarity of the sound.
+With the first, you want a flat and balanced sound with-which you will be able to hear decent audio.
 While with the DJ headphones you will have loud bass and extensive mids and highs.
 Sound isolation is another matter that differs between, studio and DJ headphones.
 However, there are still some great options that can do a pretty good job same well in your studio and your live performances.
 Beyerdynamic DT 1350 is a good example.

 Here you will find our list of reviews for the 5 best DJ headphones.

 What to consider before buying studio headphones for home recording:

 As mentioned above the primary thing to consider is the type of headphone (closed or open-back) and the search for a pair with flat frequency response and clear sound.

 It is preferable to go for a closed-back type of headphones that offer splendid isolation.
 They block ambient sounds and also prevent sound leakage into your recordings which can create distortion.
 The downside of this design is that it traps pressure inside the headphone, and it basic travel the sound around the ears.
 That may cause a false perception of low frequencies.

 If isolation is not an issue in your studio, open-back type of headphones will offer good isolation and relatively better sound quality.